 How to Get Here: Park in the Wolfe Ranch parking lot on Delicate Arch Road.

 The best time for photography is at sunrise, in the late afternoon, and at sunset.
 For most of the morning and midday, the sun will be behind the arch, making it backlit and difficult to photograph.
-Later in the day, the sun illuminates the front of the arch, which is better for photography.
+Later in the day, the sun illuminates the front of the arch, making it more suitable for photography.
 We got lucky.
-We were here in the morning but cloudy skies toned down the harshness of the sunlight.
+We were here in the morning, but cloudy skies toned down the harshness of the sunlight.

 The best time to avoid the crowds is during the early morning hours.
 This is also one of the worst times for photography.
 So you will have to decide if you want fewer crowds (go first thing in the morning) or better lighting conditions (late afternoon and sunset).

-Before you go, read our article 6 Tips for Visiting Delicate Arch.
-Learn about a very cool but easy-to-miss viewpoint to get a unique view of Delicate Arch.
+Before you go, read our detailed guide on Delicate Arch.
+It includes a very cool but easy-to-miss viewpoint to get a unique view of Delicate Arch.

 9. Upper Delicate Arch Viewpoint